CumulusNetworks/docs/content/cumulus-linux-41/System-Configuration/Authentication,-Authorization-and-Accounting/RADIUS-AAA.md

 weight: 190
 toc: 4
 ---
-Cumulus Networks offers add-on packages that enable {{<exlink url="https://en.wikipedia.org/wiki/RADIUS" text="RADIUS">}} users to log in to Cumulus Linux switches in a transparent way with minimal configuration.
+Various add-on packages enable {{<exlink url="https://en.wikipedia.org/wiki/RADIUS" text="RADIUS">}} users to log in to Cumulus Linux switches in a transparent way with minimal configuration.
 There is no need to create accounts or directories on the switch.
 Authentication is handled with PAM and includes login, `ssh`, `sudo` and `su`.

 ## Install the RADIUS Packages